luigimannoni/stadia-controller-flasher/README.md

 - `dvt` for Staging firmware
 - `dev` for Dev firmware

+## Binary Build

+Follow these steps to build for Windows, Max and Linux:
+- `npm run pkg`
+- then run the binary with ./dist/stadia-controller-flasher-linux

+### Triggering a release

+1. `npm version <patch|minor|major>`
+2. `git push

 ## Credits

-Credits to r/stadia community, particularly to:
+Credits to all contributors, listed on the [Contributor tab](https://github.com/luigimannoni/stadia-controller-flasher/graphs/contributors), and to the [r/stadia](https://reddit.com/r/stadia) community, particularly to:

 - /u/ig-88ms
 - /u/debianite
 - /u/madushan1000

-For fetching hidden Firmware files.

 - /u/parkerlreed

-For the reference packet capture file.

-## Binary Build

-Follow these steps to build for Windows, Max and Linux:
-- `npm run pkg`
-- then run the binary with ./dist/stadia-controller-flasher-linux

-Triggering a release:

-1. git tag v0.0.0
-2. git push origin v0.0.0
+For the initial research, fetching all hidden Firmware files and general knowledge.